-PONY baseball (and virtually all youth baseball organizations) will be adopting a new bat rule effective with the 2018 season.
+PONY baseball (and virtually all youth baseball organizations) adopted a new bat rule effective with the 2018 season.
 In conjunction with USA Baseball and its other participating national member organizations, PONY Baseball has adopted the new USA Baseball bat standard (USABat).

 More information can be found in these articles: